Our commitment to Calgary

 United Way focuses on creating positive change in the areas of poverty, kids and strong communities by investing in social programs and special initiatives.
 United Way is working to create a social safety net that will allow our city to achieve lasting change and UCalgary is proud to do our part.

 Have questions about tax receipts?
 Where to direct your donation?
+How to donate?
 We can help!
-Check out our list of frequently asked questions below.
+Check out our list of frequently asked questions and get the answers.

 This toolkit gives campaign ambassadors information and tips on how to use all the campaign materials and will help support a successful campaign journey.